5 Healthy Seeds You Should Be Eating

 2. Hemp seeds

 - Many vegetarians eat hemp seeds as a source of protein.
 Hemp seeds are over 30% protein, making them an excellent resource.
-They are a complete protein source, meaning that they contain every amino acid that can't be produced by the body.
-In some studies, the protein quality of hemp seeds was shown to be much higher than those of other plant proteins7.
+They are also a complete protein source, meaning that they contain every amino acid that can't be produced by the body.
+In some studies, the protein quality of hemp seeds is shown to be much higher than those of other plant proteins7.

 - Hemp seeds contain a healthy 3-to-1 ratio of omega-6 to omega-3 fatty acids, which is considered an ideal ratio for the human diet.
 Studies have shown that you can increase omega-3 fatty acids in the blood by consuming hemp seed oil9.
 In addition, hemp seeds contain gamma-linolenic acid (GLA), another healthy fatty acid with benefits for regulating inflammation8.